Alerting

 Read the logs.
 Are there enough peers?
 Is number of validators found by validator client as you expected?

 Is your node in sync/is it syncing?
 If so, is it on the rigth fork?
-Take
+Take and check it agains any public block explorer or in a community.

-API -- should be moving every 6.2 minutes.
+Is the network finalizing? -- should be moving every 6.2 minutes.

 Inactivity leak means your node was chosen to do a certain duty (attesting for the chain head or producing a block) and didn’t do its job in time.